vadimdemedes/ink/readme.md

 - [Stateless Function Components](#stateless-function-components)
 - [Built-in Components](#built-in-components)

-Ink's goal is to provide the same component-based UI building experience that React provides, but for CLI.
+Ink's goal is to provide the same component-based UI building experience that React provides, but for command-line apps.
 That's why it tries to implement the minimum required functionality of React.
 If you are already familiar with React (or Preact, since Ink borrows a few ideas from it), you already know Ink.

-The key difference you have to remember is that the rendering result isn't a DOM, but a string, which Ink writes to output.
+The key difference you have to remember is that the rendering result isn't a DOM, but a string, which Ink writes to the output.

 ### Getting Started

 To ensure all examples work and you can begin your adventure with Ink, make sure to set up a JSX transpiler and set JSX pragma to `h`.
 Don' forget to import `h` into every file that contains JSX.

 ```jsx
 const {h} = require('ink');